alexsemendinger/alexsemendinger.github.io/_posts/2025-02-06-draft-transformer.markdown

 **[after draft is done: quick outline]**

-# A hypothetical language model
+# (Mostly) math-free warmup: a hypothetical language model

 Before getting into the computational details of Transformers, it might help to imagine an abstract language model with the same inputs and outputs.
+We'll leave the mathematical details completely unspecified for now and just ask what sorts of things we'd expect such a model to do.

+Here's what we know about our model:
-* Input: a sequence of tokens $$t_1, \dots, t_n$$.
+* Inputs: a sequence of tokens $$t_1, \dots, t_n$$.
 Each token represents roughly one word in a sentence (for more on tokenization, see **[todo: here, link]**).
-* Output: a probability distribution over possible next tokens in the sentence.
+* Outputs: a probability distribution over possible next tokens in the sentence.

 For example, if you input "The Empire State Building is in New", a good model would assign nearly 100% probability to "York" and zero probability to every other token.
-For the input "The state of New", the model should assign some probability to "York", as well as "Jersey", "Mexico", "Zealand", "Hampshire", etc.[^1]
+On the other hand, for the input "The state of New", the model should assign some probability to "York", but also a lot to "Jersey", "Mexico", "Zealand", "Hampshire", etc.[^1]

-[^1]: When I tried this on a real language model, there were also surprisingly high probabilties on "California" (due to a secessionist movement) and "Austin" (New Austin is a fictional state in Red Dead Redemption).
+[^1]: When I tried this on a real language model, there were also surprisingly high probabilties on "California" (due in part to the *Fallout* video games) and "Austin" (due to *Red Dead Redemption*).

 **[ example sentence: “[todo – something with homography?]” ]**